Energinet-DataHub/energy-origin/libraries/dotnet/EnergyOrigin.TokenValidation/doc/azure-b2c/terms-acceptance-handler.md

 ## Rationale

-The decision to have the Terms Acceptance Handler enabled by default stems from the importance of ensuring users have agreed to the latest terms of service.
+The decision to have the Terms Requirement Handler enabled by default stems from the importance of ensuring users have agreed to the latest terms of service.

 This approach: